FeRHeDio/Swapi-demo/README.md

 # Swapi-demo
-A SwiftUI application that demonstrates clean architecture, dependency injection, and async/await patterns to fetch and display character data from the Star Wars API (swapi.tech).
+A SwiftUI application that demonstrates `Clean architecture`, `Dependency injection`, and `async/await` patterns to fetch and display character data from the Star Wars API (swapi.tech).
 This project is designed as a showcase of good design principles and modern Swift development techniques.

 ## Key Features